andrew/ultimate-awesome/README.md

 - [awesome-sec-s3](https://github.com/mxm0z/awesome-sec-s3) - A collection of awesome AWS S3 tools that collects and enumerates exposed S3 buckets.
 - [awesome-book-authoring](https://github.com/TalAter/awesome-book-authoring) - :books: A collection of awesome resources for technical book authors.
 - [awesome-camouflaged-object-detection](https://github.com/visionxiang/awesome-camouflaged-object-detection) - A curated list of awesome resources for camouflaged/concealed object detection (COD).
-- [awesome-cuda-and-hpc](https://github.com/coderonion/awesome-cuda-and-hpc) - 🚀🚀🚀 This repository lists some awesome public CUDA, cuda-python, cuBLAS, cuDNN, CUTLASS, TensorRT, TensorRT-LLM, Triton, TVM, MLIR, PTX and High Performance Computing (HPC) projects.
 - [awesome-sql](https://github.com/danhuss/awesome-sql) - List of tools and techniques for working with relational databases.
 - [awesome-mesh](https://github.com/moarpepes/awesome-mesh) - This is a list for mesh networking: Documentation, Free Software mesh protocols, and applications.
 A mesh network is a network topology in which each node relays data for the network.
 All mesh nodes cooperate in the distribution of data in the network.
+- [awesome-coding-camps](https://github.com/theodesp/awesome-coding-camps) - A curated list of awesome Coding Bootcamps and websites to help you boost your career in Programming.
 - [awesome-moleculer](https://github.com/moleculerjs/awesome-moleculer) - :rocket: A list of awesome things related to Moleculer microservices framework.
-- [awesome-coding-camps](https://github.com/theodesp/awesome-coding-camps) - A curated list of awesome Coding Bootcamps and websites to help you boost your career in Programming.
 - [awesome-lua](https://github.com/forhappy/awesome-lua) - A curated list of awesome Lua frameworks, libraries and software.
 - [guia-ackercode](https://github.com/alestanalves/guia-ackercode) - Guia Acker Code de Programação e Hacking.
 - [awesome-aleo](https://github.com/howardwu/awesome-aleo) - 🏎️ A curated list of Aleo & Leo code and resources 🏎️.